Synnef-8826/rotcalc/DATASETS.md

    - `prettyName`: heist name used in output

-   - `xp`: base XP reward from the heist, including all objectives and excluding all bag pickups
+   - `xp`: final base XP reward from the heist, including all objectives and secured bags

-   - `xpPerBag`: XP per collected bag.
-For heists with multiple loot types that each give different XP the average value per bag must be used

-   - `bagsCollected`: amount of secured bags

    - `stealthBonus`: stealth bonus given by the heist that will carry over to the next mission

-     - Must be `1-multiplier`, for example, a 5% SB is represented as `0.05`
+     - Must be `multiplier-1`, for example, a 5% SB is represented as `1.05 - 1 = 0.05`

    - `avgTime`: average time taken to complete the heist while meeting the previous criteria.
 Measured in seconds

    - `bestTime`: lowest time ever obtained for the heist.
 Used for displaying average and best possible times in generated rotations.
 Measured in seconds

    - `gagePacks`: each Gage package adds +0.5% to the cumulative XP bonuses (read [Reputation](https://payday.fandom.com/wiki/Reputation_(Payday_2)#Factors_affecting_earned_XP) page on the game's wiki), this option is available to account for that but can be safely set to `0` in the majority of cases.

-# Additional information
-- A `ds0_14` heist entry must exist since RotCalc is currently hardcoded to start rotations with that heist, since it's the most optimal for infamy rotations